 The features include:

-• Additional repayments are limited to $10,000 per year, but you can make them anytime.
+Additional repayments during the fixed term are capped each year, but you can make them anytime within the applicable limit.

-• Fixed-Rate Application fee of $499 if you don’t go on the annual package.
+- Fixed-Rate Application fee is applicable if you don’t go on the annual package.

 Fixed Break costs could apply if you repay the loan early